MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/change-custom-entity-icons.md

 1. From Power Apps, select **Solutions** on the left navigation pane. [!INCLUDE [left-navigation-pane](../../includes/left-navigation-pane.md)]
 1. Open the unmanaged solution with the tables where icons need to be set.
 1. Select **Switch to classic** from within the solution command bar (you might need to select **...** first).
-This opens the solution in the classic solution explorer.
+The solution will open in the classic solution explorer.
-1. Once in the classic solution explorer, expand **Entities** (tables).
+1. In the classic solution explorer expand **Entities** (tables).
-1. Select the custom table, which requires an updated icon.
+1. Select the custom table which requires an updated icon.

 #### Set table icons